Vol. I · Dispatch №01 · Tirana → Bovilla

 PL.03b The viewing deck — a steel platform suspended over the canyon.

 iii.
-Best-selling departures from Tirana
+Best-selling guided tours from Tirana

 Three ways to spend a perfect day in the canyon.